【〈翰墨知交情〉之一】莊靈/函邀吃烤肉

 父親常需到台北開會;每次他到台北,一定都住在北大老同學、一生至友臺靜農世伯位在溫州街十八巷六號的日式台大教授宿舍裡……

-My father would often need to go to Taipei for meetings.
-Every time he goes to Taipei, he would live with his former Beijing University classmate and lifelong old friend, Tai Jingnong, in a Japanese-style professor dormitory at the National Taiwan University located at No. 6, 18th Lane, Wenzhou Street.
+My father often needed to attend meetings in Taipei; whenever he went to Taipei, he always stayed at the home of his former Beijing University classmate and lifelong old friend, Tai Jing-nong, in a Japanese-style professor’s dormitory of National Taiwan University, located at No. 6, Lane 18, Wenzhou Street.

 臺靜農(右)與莊嚴1969年於臺府的小書齋。 攝影/莊靈

-Tai Jingnong (right) and Zhuang Yan in the small study room at Tai’s residence in 1969.
+Tai Jing-nong (right) with Zhuang Yan in a small study at Tai’s residence in 1969.
 Photograph / Zhuang Ling

 最近和內子陳夏生細理父親莊嚴(慕陵)先生留下的各種遺墨和書畫,發現裡面有不少件是當年故宮文物還存放在霧峰北溝時期(1950-1965),父親的藝文界好友們寄給他的信札和附寄件;其中像臺靜農、張大千、董作賓、劉延濤、王壯為、孔德成、胡適、羅家倫、郎靜山和呂佛庭等多位世伯前輩的毛筆信函,或者即興詩書和手繪小畫,都十分精采。這回當筆者再次展讀它們時,那種知交間的深厚情誼與全然無拘的文墨風采,還有當年他們詩酒雅聚怡然興會的場景,剎那間又一一回到眼前,讓作為後輩的我們無比懷念。儘管這些都已是五十多年前的事了,(當時筆者還只是個在校學生),然而從這些墨跡中所散放出的友情光彩和文化幽香,卻因為時間的積累反而愈發顯得醇厚與芬芳。